GAM-team/GAM/docs/Chrome-Policies.md

   sessionLocalesRepeatedString: TYPE_LIST
     {'value': 'ar', 'description': 'Arabic - \u202bالعربية\u202c.'}

+chrome.devices.managedguest.SetTimeoutWithoutOneMsClampEnabled: Javascript setTimeout() minimum.
+  setTimeoutWithoutOneMsClampEnabled: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Javascript setTimeout() with a timeout of 0ms will clamp to 1ms.
+    TRUE: Javascript setTimeout() with a timeout of 0ms will not clamp to 1ms.

 chrome.devices.managedguest.SharedArrayBufferUnrestrictedAccessAllowed: SharedArrayBuffer.
   sharedArrayBufferUnrestrictedAccessAllowed: TYPE_BOOL
     true: Allow sites that are not cross-origin isolated to use SharedArrayBuffers.